billbaron600/cross-mod/docs/motivation.md

 ## How this maps to robot instruction-following

 Reasoning models (S2-like) excel at:

-1) interpreting **sketched demonstrations**—curves, arrows, constraints drawn over calibrated views that implicitly encode end-effector path shape and contact intent;
+1) interpreting **sketched demonstrations**: curves, arrows, text, and constraints drawn over calibrated views that implicitly encode end-effector path shape and contact intent;
-2) **task decomposition**—identifying sub-goals, ordering, and geometric preconditions.
+2) **task decomposition**: identifying sub-goals, ordering, and geometric preconditions.

 However, converting those abstractions into motion requires **pixel-level grounding** at high precision (button centerlines, rim edges, peg axes).
 Rather than routing all decisions through a monolithic action policy, we treat a **smaller VLM** as an **auxiliary precision tool** that the reasoner can call to resolve keypoints exactly in each view.